Brandon-Clark-00/Frequency_analysis/README.md

 - [ ] Test on different platforms
 - [ ] Use linq to make mapping function cleaner
 - [ ] Add more error handling
+- [ ] Perform tests on larger files to test efficiency